-- All students interested in co-ops must meet with the Engineering Cooperative Education Manager to discuss the program, potential professional positions, and begin resume preparation prior to the start of the co-op search.
+- All students interested in co-ops must meet with the Fenn Engineering Co-op Office Staff to discuss the program, potential professional positions, and begin resume preparation prior to the start of the co-op search.
 It is best to begin this a minimum of one semester prior to the intended co-op semester.
 Six months prior to the projected co-op date is ideal.

 - Students must complete the co-op application and be accepted into the co-op program.

 - Students must complete ESC130 (Cooperative Edcuation Orientation) and ear a grade of satisfactory.

 - The student is responsible for submitting an approved, professional resume to OptimalResume.